Sam Kahuma

 Samuel Kahuma (called Sam) is an Anglican bishop in Uganda: Since 2016, he has been the Bishop of Bunyoro-Kitara.

 Kahuma was educated at Uganda Christian University and the University of Gloucestershire; and ordained a deacon in 1990 and a priest in 1991.
 He has served in Kibingo; Hoima, where he was Archdeacon; and Duhaga where he was Dean of St. Peter's Cathedral.
-His last post was as Diocesan Secretary of Bunyoro-Kitara.
+His last post before consecration was as Diocesan Secretary of Bunyoro-Kitara.

 He was consecrated and enthroned on 4 December 2016.

+Kahuma retired in August 2024 after serving for 8 years.

+Biography

+Kahuma was born to the late Yolamu Meihaho and Joyce Meihaho on 24th August 1959 in Hoima.
+He sat his Primary leaving examinations in 1975 at Bulindi Primary school.
+In 1976, he joined Aggrey Memorial Secondary School in Kampala but the following year, he changed to Duhaga secondary school from where he sat for O-levels in 1979.
+In 1984, he enrolled for Grade 111 teachers course at Duhaga teachers' college and graduated as a primary school teacher.

+Personal life

+Kahuma is married to Sarah Kahuma and together they have one son.